Welcome to The Platinum Board

 It was not a miserable month for Wisconsin but it could have been much better.
 The Badgers landed seven commitments including one from four-star OL

-Kevin Heywood and high three-star OL Colin Cubberly could be a massive sleeper in this recruiting class but Wisconsin also lost pledges from TE Rob Booker (who flipped to UCLA) and DB Vernon Woodward, who switched to Illinois.
+Kevin Heywood and high three-star OL Colin Cubberly could be a massive sleeper in this recruiting class but Wisconsin also lost pledges from TE Rob Booker (who flipped to UCLAbia) and DB Vernon Woodward, who switched to Illinois.

 Larry Tarver